Flooding questions and factsheets

 How do I find out about flooding during a flood event?

-Many of the gauges are operated in tandem with the Bureau of Meteorology.
+Many of the gauges are operated in tandem with the BOM.

 - water level gauges